Example: Add a get_weather

 :

-Here’s what happens if your LLM decides to call a function during a session:
+Here’s what happens if your LLM decides to call a function during a session:- The LLM will return a tool call message containing the function call (e.g.

 get_weather